zdravkov/kendo-docs/api/wrappers/jsp/datasource/aggregateitem.md

 ### field `String`

-Specifies the field on which the aggregate will be calculated.
+The data item field which will be used to calculate the aggregates.

 #### Example
     <kendo:dataSource-aggregateItem field="field">